Coronavirus: Which countries have travel bans? - KEYT | KCOY

 Cambodia

-Cambodia is imposing a ban on foreign nationals arriving from Italy, Germany, Spain, France and the US for 30 days.
-The ban will take effect on March 17, the Prime Ministers’ office said in a Twitter post.
+Starting March 17, Cambodia has imposed a ban on foreign nationals arriving from Italy, Germany, Spain, France and the US for 30 days.

 Canada